elastic/integrations/CONTRIBUTING.md

    $ docker-compose -f snapshot.yml up
    ```

    The command will boot up a docker cluster with Elasticsearch, Kibana and Package Registry.
-The Package Registry
-   has a volume mounted with the `public` directory.
-After every time you rebuild packages (`mage build`), all
+After every time you
-   adjustments in packages will be propagated to the registry.
+   rebuild and reload packages (`mage Reload`), all adjustments in packages will be propagated to the registry.

 3. Verify that your integration is available (in the right version), e.g. MySQL: http://localhost:8080/search?package=mysql (use
    `experimental=true` parameter if the package is in experimental version.
 Alternatively set `release` to `beta` or higher in your